ProvableHQ/leo/documentation/leo_by_example/vote.md

 }
 ```

-You'll see a new private ticket created belonging to the owner, and a public mapping in the vote program to track the ID of that ticket.
+The output contains a new private ticket that belongs to the owner.
+A public mapping in the vote program tracks the ticket ID.

 Voter 1 can now vote privately on their ticket.
 Call the `agree` or `disagree` function, which takes the voter's ticket output as the input.